leoding86/webextension-pixiv-toolkit/readme.md

-# Pixiv Toolkits
+# Webextension Pixiv Toolkit

 A web extension for Pixiv user.
-If you are using Chrome, you can download it from [here](https://chrome.google.com/webstore/detail/pixiv-ugoira-manga-downlo/ajlcnbbeidbackfknkgknjefhmbngdnj).
+If you are using Chrome, you can download it from [here](https://chrome.google.com/webstore/detail/pixiv-toolkit/ajlcnbbeidbackfknkgknjefhmbngdnj).